rainsworth/eMERLIN-IRIS/README.md

 2. [MERLIN_IRIS_test](https://github.com/rainsworth/eMERLIN-IRIS/tree/master/MERLIN_IRIS_test) which demonstrates submitting a MERLIN test notebook to IRIS.

+## Reproducible radio data analysis

+This repo also contains instructions to get you up and running doing radio data anlysis with CASA in a Jupyter Notebook (using [this container](https://github.com/aardk/jupyter-casa)) locally via [Singularity on a Mac](https://github.com/rainsworth/eMERLIN-IRIS/blob/master/singularity_mac.md) or via [Docker on a Mac](https://github.com/rainsworth/eMERLIN-IRIS/blob/master/docker_mac.md).
+(For Linux, follow the [original instructions](https://github.com/aardk/jupyter-casa).)

 ---

 *This project repository is under construction.
 Apologies for incompleteness, but please submit an issue or pull request if you would like to contribute or make suggestions!*